 Common twin blades to suit Honda mowers, but do check your model as the blade length varies.
 Picture links to Amazon.com.

 This is the first tool on the list for good reason, WD solves a ton of problems.
 I won’t work without it, because I can’t.
 Picture links to Amazon.com.

 Blade Holding Tool

 Very useful blade holding tool used to hold the blade steady while the blade bolt is loosened and tightened.
 Picture links to Amazon.com.

 Ratchet Tool Set

-Teng 1/2 Torque wrench, fantastic tool I use it every day and mine is still going strong.
+Teng 1/2 Torque wrench, a fantastic tool I use it every day, and mine are still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you are buying a torque wrench, check out my review of Teng torque wrench here, it’s the brand I use.